Abstract-Intel/Portfolio/README.md

 # Portfolio
 # Noah Lockley's Portfolio

 Welcome to my GitHub portfolio!
 Here, you'll find some of my best work and ongoing projects.
-As a **self-taught programmer** with a focus on **[Your Preferred Tech Stack/Language]**, I'm continually learning and improving my skills.
+As a **self-taught programmer** with a focus on **Python**, I'm continually learning and improving my skills.
 I believe in writing clean, efficient, and well-documented code to solve real-world problems.

 ## About Me